UAOR: Uncertainty-aware Observation Reinjection for Vision-Language-Action Models: Related Work

 \textbf{Uncertainty in Language Models.} Uncertainty in language models typically reflects the ambiguity and reliability of the predictive distribution.
 A key indicator is \textbf{Entropy}, where higher values imply lower confidence and potential distribution shift~\citep{Uncertainty}.
-Dropout Decoding~\citep{fang2024uncertainty} applies uncertainty-guided token dropout principle to input visual tokens for reliability and quality.
-Recent study of reinforcement learning for LLMs~\citep{wang2025beyond} indicates that a minority of high-entropy tokens drives most of the reasoning gains.
-In the VLA community, ~\citet{valle2025evaluating} propose Token-Based Entropy (TB-E) as one of the uncertainty metrics for VLA models, and ~\citet{karli2025ask} leverages token-level uncertainty to enable uncertainty-aware human intervention during robotic manipulation.
-In our design, we quantify the uncertainty through action entropy to evaluate how well the task is executed.
+Dropout Decoding~\citep{fang2024uncertainty} applies uncertainty-guided token dropout to input visual tokens for reliability and quality.
+A recent study of reinforcement learning for LLMs~\citep{wang2025beyond} indicates that a minority of high-entropy tokens drives most of the reasoning gains.
+In the VLA community, \citet{valle2025evaluating} propose Token-Based Entropy as an uncertainty metric for VLA models, and \citet{karli2025ask} leverages token-level uncertainty to enable uncertainty-aware human intervention during robotic manipulation.
+In our design, we quantify uncertainty through Action Entropy on action / cognition tokens to drive observation reinjection during action prediction.

 \textbf{Visual Augmentation for Manipulation.} Visual augmentation has emerged as a promising strategy to strengthen perception and enhance reliability in robotic control.
-TraceVLA~\citep{Tracevla} proposes visual trace prompting to enhance spatial-temporal awareness for generalist robotic policies.
-PointVLA~\citep{Pointvla} and 3D-CAVLA~\citep{3D-CAVLA} integrate point clouds and depth maps to improve spatial reasoning capability, respectively.
-Evo-0\citep{Evo-0} implicitly injects 3D geometry priors from VGGT~\citep{Vggt} into VLA models.
-AimBot~\citep{AimBot} overlays shooting lines and scope reticles onto multi-view RGB images to offer auxiliary visual guidance.
-Compared with these methods, \textsc{UaOR} augments observations via the model’s inherent FFN layers, without introducing additional visual cues or auxiliary modules.
+TraceVLA~\citep{Tracevla} prompts visual traces for spatial-temporal awareness; PointVLA~\citep{Pointvla} and 3D-CAVLA~\citep{3D-CAVLA} fuse point clouds and depth maps for spatial reasoning; Evo-0~\citep{Evo-0} and Spatial Forcing~\citep{SpatialForcing} implicitly inject 3D priors from VGGT~\citep{Vggt}; AimBot~\citep{AimBot} overlays shooting lines and scope reticles for auxiliary guidance; and ReconVLA~\citep{reconvla} and GuidedVLA~\citep{GuidedVLA} reinforce visual grounding via gaze reconstruction and action-attention specialization.
+Compared with these methods, \textsc{UaOR} augments observations via the model's inherent FFN layers, without additional visual cues or auxiliary modules.